CFO CV, Template & Examples

 Decide on a Suitable Format for Your CFO Resume

-• Prioritise Clarity and Readability.
+• Prioritise clarity and readability.
 Regardless of the format you choose, clarity and readability are paramount.
 Ensure that your CV is easy to navigate and understand.
 Use clear headings, bullet points, and appropriate spacing to make your CV visually appealing and easy to skim.
 Avoid using excessive fonts, colours, or graphics that may distract from the content.

 Unsplash+In collaboration with Getty Images

-• Consistency Is Key.
+• Consistency is key.
 Regardless of the format you choose, maintain consistency throughout your CV.
 Use the same formatting, font, and style throughout the document.
 Consistency makes your CV look polished and professional.
 Since CVs are typically sent in MS Word or PDF format, hiring managers for target roles prefer such designs.

 Unsplash+In collaboration with Getty Images